physicsmattersmcgill/physicsmattersmcgill/README.md

 This README is meant to help someone to update the Physics Matters website.
 This website was built using the [Feeling Responsive template](http://phlow.github.io/feeling-responsive/).
 Please refer to the template documentation for more details about the template.
 The information below is specific to our website, and covers all the basic tasks that will be necessary for updating and maintaining this website.

+# Are you a Physics Matters volunteer here to help?

+Check out the issues list on github!

+If you're bilingual, look for the label "translation needed" in light green.
+Ask questions in the thread if you need help finding a file, or have any questions about the translation.

 # Adding a page or changing the navigation menu
 The data for the navigation menu (page names, what goes in each menu) goes in the folder `_data/navigation.yml`.